GREsau/atlas-doc/nodes.md

 **Block nodes** can be used directly in a `doc`, and can also contain other nodes or specific types.

-Normally in Atlassian document format, an **inline node** cannot be used directly in a `doc` But you can in `atlas-doc`, as it will implicitly wrap inline nodes in a `paragraph` whenever they're used where a block node expected.
+Normally in Atlassian document format, an **inline node** cannot be used directly in a `doc`.
+But this works in `atlas-doc`, as it will implicitly wrap inline nodes in a `paragraph` whenever they're used where a block node expected.

 ## applicationCard
 Not yet supported by `atlas-doc`, sorry!